What is Equine Lameness?

 Proper Hoof Care Regularly

-Keeping your horse's hooves in good shape is critical to preventing lameness.
+Keeping your horse's hooves healthy and in good shape is critical to preventing lameness.
 You should pick out your horses' hooves.
 Clean the frog and hoof inside using a hoof pick to remove manure and dirt.

 During daily maintenance, inspect your horse's shoes and notice any odd changes, smells, or discharge from the hoof.
 When it comes to horse foot care, an ounce of prevention is worth a pound of cure.
 At the first indication of illness, severe cracks, or other issues, contact your veterinarian or farrier.